 - Mighty Strikes: Grants you extra Armour Penetration for 1 turn

-- Trance: Restores a little a bit of Health, and a little bit more on the next turn – if you avoid getting attacked!
+- Trance: Restores a little bit of Health, and a little bit more on the next turn – if you avoid getting attacked!

 Our Sound Artist spent a lot of last week recording, editing and implementing ambient sounds for the Tavern!
 Players will find this local pub in the game’s settlement, and will be able to have a mosey around inside.
 The Tavern ambience will add an extra layer of immersion to this space with the clinking of glasses, the glugging of liquids, and the bustling sounds of the regulars!
 Take a listen to the new SFX below while having a peek inside the Tavern: